rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ## Wrapping up

-Now that we have the these extensions and applications installed I hope you find Ubuntu with the Gnome desktop easy to manage.
+Now that we have these extensions and applications installed I hope you find Ubuntu with the Gnome desktop easy to manage.
 In the next chapter we will install some applications from the Ubuntu App store, some more flatpaks and some Appimages.